A high-level online wine course, ideal for professionals working in the wine industry as well as serious wine enthusiasts.

 About the course

-Gain an extensive understanding of wines through a 9 week online study programme that is flexible to work around your existing commitments.
-The Level 3 Award in Wines Online covers the same syllabus as the classroom course, but through a supported and interactive Online Classroom which allows you to study alongside your peers under the guidance of an educator.
+Gain an extensive understanding of wines through a 9-week online study programme that is flexible to work around your existing commitments.
+The Level 3 Award in Wines Online covers the same syllabus as the classroom course, but through an Online Classroom which allows you to study alongside your peers under the guidance of an educator.
 Please note that the exam is completed in person and not online.